 For years, Paul searched for answers as tragedy after tragedy struck his family.
 But his search was in vain.

-Growing up in Gadijeevanram, India, he was taught to depend on the local Hindu gods for protection and blessing.
+Growing up, he was taught to depend on the local Hindu gods for protection and blessing.
 But when his father died in a violent bicycle crash, leaving the family destitute, these idols offered Paul no comfort.

 After his younger brother contracted tuberculosis, Paul became more desperate.
 He traveled each week to worship at the Hindu temples as well as at a Muslim shrine, hoping that at least one of these gods would hear his prayers.

 Still, his family continued to experience difficulties with no answers to their pleas for help.
 Although Paul’s brother eventually received treatment for tuberculosis, he soon developed another illness that no one could identify.

 “We were tired of searching for new gods and new places for help,” Paul said.